-The world's most popular game has never been short of extraordinary all-round sportsmen, and the most remarkable early example was an Englishman by the name of Charles Burgess Fry.
+The world's most popular game has never been short of extraordinary all-round sportsmen, however, and arguably the most remarkable early example was an Englishman by the name of Charles Burgess Fry.
 A career that encompassed an FA Cup Final appearance with Southampton and a full England cap would have satisfied most men, but success in football was merely a minor chapter in Fry's spellbinding sporting story.

 A brilliant mind whose intellect and athleticism once saw him described as "the most variously gifted Englishman of any age", Fry equalled the world long jump record in 1893 and competed at the highest level in international sprinting.
 He was also a gifted acrobat who turned his hand to rugby, excelling to the extent that he was invited to represent the famous Barbarians.